rubymonsters/ruby-for-beginners/source/17-variables.md

 This will output the number `14`.

-In praxis, instead of saying that we "give the name `number` to the result", we usually say that we "assign the result to the variable `number`".
+In practice, instead of saying that we "give the name `number` to the result", we usually say that we "assign the result to the variable `number`".
 From then on we can say that "the variable number is assigned 14" (in our example).